p-11/yellowpages-client/CONTRIBUTING.md

 ## Security

-If you find a security issue or vulnerability, please don’t open a public issue.
-Instead, email the maintainers at security@projecteleven.com with details.
-We’ll acknowledge and fix it ASAP.
+If you find a security issue or vulnerability, please open a public issue here on GitHub.
+A maintainer will acknowledge and fix it ASAP.

 ## License